microsoft/agentsleague/README.md

 **A 2-week AI developer challenge with live coding battles, community building, and competition.**

-Build innovative AI agents using GitHub Copilot, Azure AI Foundry, or M365 Agents Toolkit.
+Build innovative AI agents using GitHub Copilot, Microsoft Foundry, or M365 Agents Toolkit.
 Compete for recognition, network with developers globally, and get feedback from Microsoft product teams.

 ## What's Agents League?